-If you have not had time all year to tune up your furnace, then fall is a good time to do so before the final arrival of winter.
+If you have not had time all year to tune up your furnace, then fall is a good time to do so before the eventual arrival of winter.

-Conduct a Visual Inspection
+1. Conduct a Visual Inspection

-Furnaces are typically situated in the basement and out of the sight of most homeowners.
-Maintenance time is a good time to look the furnace over and check for any tell-tale signs of trouble or issues.
+Furnaces are typically in the basement and out of the sight of most homeowners.
+Maintenance time is a good time to inspect the furnace and check for any telltale signs of trouble or issues.

-Your observations may uncover minor issues that can be corrected easily, or major issues that may need a specialist to look at.
+Your observations may uncover minor issues that can be corrected easily or major issues that may need a specialist to look at.

 Note: If you are going to be opening up the furnace cover to look inside, it’s a good idea to first turn off the electrical power and gas supply for your safety!

-Change the Furnace Air Filter
+2. Change the Furnace Air Filter

 Changing the air filter in your furnace regularly is one of the most important things you can do to keep it working efficiently.
 When the filter becomes plugged, the furnace has to work harder to get air moving.

-Different filter types come with differing recommended replacement periods, for example: every 1 month, 3 months, or longer.
+Different filter types come with differing recommended replacement periods, for example, every 1 month, 3 months, or longer.
 A routinely changed filter can significantly reduce your energy bill by as much as 15%.

 Newer thermostats have a reminder option that allows you to set a reminder that alerts you when it’s time to replace the air filter.

-Clean Warm Air Vents and Registers
+3. Clean Warm Air Vents and Registers

-Check Cold Air Return Vents
+4. Check Cold Air Return Vents

 Cold air return vents carry back cold air from your house to the furnace for reheating.
 They often get neglected and may even become blocked or covered as you move furniture around.
 They can also get dusty.

-Check the Intake and Exhaust Pipes
+5. Check the Intake and Exhaust Pipes

-The air intake and exhaust pipes for your furnace can usually be found located outside your house.
+We can usually find the air intake and exhaust pipes for your furnace located outside your house.
 They may get plugged with ice, snow, leaves, critters, vegetation, or other debris.

-Vacuum Accumulated Dust in Furnace
+6. Vacuum Accumulated Dust in the Furnace

-Check the Main Air Ducts for Leakage
+7. Check the Main Air Ducts for Leakage

 Check the main air ducts that leave your furnace and carry heated air to different parts of your home for leakage.
 You can easily seal leaks using foil tape or duct mastic.

-Check the Carbon Monoxide Detector
+8. Check the Carbon Monoxide Detector

 Although not part of your heating and cooling system, it makes sense to install a carbon monoxide detector close to where your furnace is located.

-Carbon monoxide is a very toxic gas and because it’s odourless, you cannot depend on your senses to detect it.
+Carbon monoxide is a very toxic gas, and because it’s odourless, you cannot depend on your senses to detect it.
 At the time of your furnace maintenance, test the detector to ensure it’s in good working order.

 When the cold season arrives, do not forget to turn off your air conditioner and protect it from harsh winter conditions.
-Having your AC come on in very cold weather can cause serious damage to the compressor.
+Having your AC come on in freezing weather can cause serious damage to the compressor.